MileHacker Logo

 • Map Your Day: Pin locations on your map app for quick reference.

-• Offline Resources: Download maps and language packs for use without internet access.
+• Offline Resources: Download maps and language packs for use with no internet access.

-• Daily Route Plan: Arrange your daily route the evening before.
+• Daily Route Plan: Organize your daily route the evening before.

 Local Insights